diarmidmackenzie/sdt-condensed/CET part 2.md

 #### Further Exploration of Internally Controlling States

 Another state that can operate in a similar way to ego-involvement is objective self-awareness, or public self-consciousness.
-In tis state, rather than simply being involved in a task, a person objectifies themself, and concerns themself with how their behaviour and/or performance might appear.
+In this state, rather than simply being involved in a task, a person objectifies themself, and concerns themself with how their behaviour and/or performance might appear.
 In this state, the person is subject to another form of internal control.

 A 1985 study (using either video cameras or mirrors to induce this state) showed that this state did impact intrinsic motivation, in a similar way to ego-involvement.